hpcugent/vsc-mympirun/README.md

 `mympirun` will detect the available resources, and pass options to the `mpirun` command benig used accordingly.

-By default, it will use all avaiable cores, i.e.:
+By default, it will use all available cores, i.e.:

 * all cores on the *current* system, if the `local` scheduler is used
 * all cores assigned to the current job, if the `pbs` scheduler is used